Keyboard shortcuts

 step must be deterministicstep uses @nondet.Use @det.

-uses effect ... but does not declare itThe body performs emit, spawn, or send without matching effect authority.Add the exact used effect to ! [...] or remove the statement.
+uses effect ... but does not declare itThe body performs emit, spawn, or send without matching effect usage.Add the exact used effect to ! [...] or remove the statement.

 declares effect ... but does not use itThe effect list is wider than the body.Remove the unused effect.